NikhilMukraj/spiking-neural-networks/README.md

 - Attractor based classifier

-- R-STDP based classifier
+- R-STDP
+  - Lattices implementation
+  - Classifier
-- R-STDP based regression
+  - Regression
+  - Exploratory period may be necessary

 - R-STDP based liquid state machine classifier/regression
   - Regression could be predicting a system differential equations representing some physics or some strange attractor